lnnr19/Quiz-8_imaging_research/README.md

 Part 1: Imaging Technique Inspiration

-I am inspired by a visual style that combines organic structures with glowing lines, such as human anatomy, DNA forms, and abstract network systems.
-These images use thin lines to build complex shapes and create a sense of movement and life.
+My inspiration comes from a visual style that combines organic structures and luminous lines, such as the shape of DNA, human anatomy, and abstract networks.
+These lines are thin and interconnected, looking like blood vessels or the pathways of energy flowing within the body.
-The glowing effect on a dark background creates strong contrast and gives a cyberpunk feeling.
-I want to use this technique because it combines structure and motion, and makes the visual feel dynamic and alive.
-This is useful for my assignment because it allows both detailed form and animation.
+In my conception, the overall form resembles a human heart, quietly beating in the picture, but also influenced by the DNA structure and the flow of blood vessels.
+This form is composed of a large number of lines and nodes, like a network growing in space.
+The background is dark, and the lines are with soft white illumination, creating a strong contrast.
+I am interested in this approach because it simultaneously conveys both structure and movement.
+The form is clear, yet it also has a "lively" feel.

 Inspiration Images